You're Gonna Love Tomorrow

 Cultural Influence

-• The musical Follies, from which the revue's title song "You're Gonna Love Tomorrow" originated, is one of Sondheim s most prominent.
+• The musical, Follies, from which the revue's title song, "You're Gonna Love Tomorrow," originated, is one of Sondheim s most prominent.
 It has a book by James Goldman and was originally directed by Harold Prince and Michael Bennett.
-It was nominated for 11 Tony Awards and won 7.
+It was nominated for eleven Tony Awards, winning seven.

 • Stephen Sondheim is a master of the American musical theatre.
 He is the winner of an Academy Award, eight Tony Awards (more than any other composer), eight Grammy Awards, a Pulitzer Prize and the Laurence Olivier Award.